 - Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the core campus, or immediately adjacent to and accessible from the core campus.

 For Clery Act reporting, crimes must be reported according to the FBI’s Uniform Crime Reporting Handbook (UCR).
 For sex offenses only, the definitions that are used are from the FBI’s National Incident-Based Reporting System (NIBRS).

-Murder/Non-Negligent Manslaughter: the willful (non-negligent) killing of one human being by another.
-NOTE: Deaths caused by negligence, suicides, accidental deaths, and justifiable homicides are excluded.
-Assaults to murder and attempts to murder should be classified as aggravated assault.
+Murder/Non-Negligent Manslaughter: The willful (non-negligent) killing of one human being by another.
+NOTE: Deaths caused by negligence, suicides, fetal deaths, traffic fatalities, accidental deaths, and justifiable homicides are excluded.
+Assaults with intent to murder and attempts to murder should be classified as aggravated assault.